geoff616/blockspring-cli/README.md

 - Stash any changes since the last commit
 - Pull the latest commits from git
-- Unstash changes
+- Un-stash changes

-It is possible that commits happened since the last push to Blockspring, and this should only be used to explicity work off latest version in Blockspring.
+It is possible that commits happened since the last push to Blockspring, and this should only be used to explicitly work off latest version in Blockspring.
 To get the latest version of the block from git, `git pull` should still be used.

 ## Implementation and discussion